are hard luck for men of action."

 in the casino.
 Playing a good girl or bad, she invariably exuded confidence and street smarts: "The best way to crack this case was

 for me to follow the smartest man involved in it."
-You have to wonder what kind of wimps men really were in some of these forties
+You have to wonder what kind of wimps men really were in these forties

 movies, always running home to their wives after meeting up with Bari's broad shoulders.